 |Student-run film society||X|

 Current students and SXU graduates consistently identify SXU faculty as the best part of their academic experience.
-SXU faculty are trained as research scholars and recognized as experts in their field of study – of the nearly 200 full-time faculty, 86 percent have the highest degree in their discipline.
-But they’re also distinguished by a dedication to teaching undergraduates, with a student-faculty ratio of only 13:1.
+SXU faculty are trained as research scholars and recognized as experts in their field of study.
+Of the nearly 200 full-time faculty, 86 percent have the highest degree in their discipline.
+More importantly, they’re distinguished by their dedication to teaching undergraduates, openly available to students thanks to a student-to-faculty ratio of only 13:1.

-The College of Arts and Sciences is home to 15 departments offering more than 20 majors.
-It also administers the general education curriculum, which includes courses in writing, mathematics and philosophy.
+The College of Arts and Sciences is home to 15 departments that offer more than 20 majors.
+It also administers the general education curriculum, which includes courses in writing, mathematics, and philosophy.

 The Graham School of Management is accredited by the Association of Collegiate Business Schools and Programs (ACBSP) and provides a strong theoretical foundation and hands-on professional experience.
 SXU is also among the top 5% of business programs worldwide that are AACSB accredited.